3 unforeseen masterpieces, multiple copies |

 To read the essay, please go here:

-Three Unforeseen Masterpieces
+Three Unforeseen Masterpieces:

 Grant's Personal Memoirs; Thomas Hart Benton's An Artist in America; Whittaker Chambers' Witness.*